 •Translate complex legal and regulatory language into plain English

-•Advocate effectively without unnecessary conflict or risk
+•Advocate effectively without unnecessary conflict

-•Deep experience in education and family-centered advocacy
+•Deep experience in education and family- centered advocacy

 •Specialized focus on special

-education, disability and transition issues
+education, disability and school transition plan issues when a student turns 13

 •Ongoing, structured study equivalent to a Master’s-level jurisprudence program

 I work ethically and within clear boundaries.
-When legal representation is required, I coordinate with — and defer to — licensed attorneys.What I’m Not•I am not a replacement for an attorney
+When circumstances escalate to the point that legal representation is required, I coordinate with, and defer to, licensed attorneys.Why Families Work With MeFamilies work with me because outcomes improve when:

 •Meetings are prepared for